Javran/haskell-style-guide/README.md

     { -- | This is a very very very long comment that is split over -- multiple lines.
       field1 :: !Text

       -- | This is a second very very very long comment that is split -- over multiple lines.
     , field2 :: !Int
     }
 ```

-Note that this applies to *all* top-level functions and data types, regardless
-of whether or not they are exported.
 Similar levels of commenting should be
 applied to long functions declared in `let` or `where` blocks.
 When in doubt,
 overcomment.
 Whoever needs to read and maintain your code will thank you.

 ### End-of-Line Comments

-Separate end-of-line comments from the code using 2 spaces.
-Align
+It's encouraged to align end-of-line comments.

-comments for data type definitions.
+Align comments for data type definitions.
 Some examples:

 ```haskell
 data Parser = Parser